 1. In a heavy soup pot place oil, turn to medium heat, put in carrots and garlic, saute until almost tender.

 2. Add broth, tamari, and mushrooms, bring to a boil, once boiling reduce heat to low so that soup is simmering, simmer until mushrooms are almost done.

 3. Add green onion, Bok Choy, black pepper and bamboo shoots, cook for a few minutes, add miso.
 Stir until miso is well blended.
 Add additional sliced shallot for garnish if desired.

-- Drink a Fertility Smoothie Daily!
+Drink a Fertility Smoothie Daily!
 Fertility Smoothies are definitely one of our favorites here!
 They help you to get a ton of nutrition in a simple way.
-Toss all the ingredients in a blender and wala you have a ton of vitamins, minerals, antioxidants and fiber.
-Plus you can add supportive fertility superfoods which help support hormonal balance in the body.
+Toss all the ingredients in a blender and voila you have a ton of vitamins, minerals, antioxidants and fiber.
+Plus, you can add supportive fertility superfoods which help support hormonal balance in the body.
 We like maca and royal jelly.